juren53/HST-Metadata/Process/Embed IPTC tags into TIFF images.md

 ```
 The program lists each file found in the CSV file to the screen

-Note: the top row [the column headers] of the CSV file needs to be edited to reflect the corresponding IPTC tag names:
+Note: the top row [column headers] of the CSV file needs to be edited to reflect the corresponding IPTC tag names:

 - ObjectName
 - Headline